Owners of AON Invent Discuss Challenges Facing Single Product Inventors

-In this video blog, Larry and Andrew discuss one of the major challenges facing inventors when going it alone, in the development and marketing of their product.
+In this video blog, Larry and Andrew discuss one of the major challenges facing single product inventors when going it alone, in the development and marketing of their product.
 If you prefer to read, the transcript is below:

 Larry: Larry Robertson here.